qiyf/PredictiveGenome/README.md

 #### Run simulation

+With all the preparation steps above, we are finally ready to predict chromatin structures by running the following script:

 ```
 ./example/5-runMD.sh
 ```

-A single simulation for chromosome 1, GM12878 is started by executing this script.
-The trajectory files are dumped as .dcd file located in the simulation folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).
-Note that this is to run the simulation in serial, which might be relatively slow but simple enough to be represented as part of the instruction.

-For the steps in this section, a [main python program](./runMolecularDynamics/main.py) is provided to incorporate all necessary steps and initialize simulations with different cell types and multiple chromosomes.
-See [README](./runMolecularDynamics/README.md) for detailed usage of that program.
+Simulated chromatin structures are stored in a binary file (DUMP_FILE.dcd) in the folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).
+See below on how to use VMD to read the binary file and visualize chromatin structures.
+Note that this script only runs one molecular dynamics simulation using one CPU.
+We typically perform multiple simulations to improve conformational sampling, and conduct each simulation with multiple CPUs to reduce simulation time.
+See the [python program](./runMolecularDynamics/main.py) on how to setup multiple parallel simulations.

 ### III) Analyze Chromatin Conformation

-We use [MATLAB](https://www.mathworks.com/products/matlab.html) to analyze contact maps and [VMD](http://www.ks.uiuc.edu/Research/vmd/) to visualize chromatin structure.
+We use [MATLAB](https://www.mathworks.com/products/matlab.html) to analyze contact maps and [VMD](http://www.ks.uiuc.edu/Research/vmd/) to visualize chromatin structures.
 Installation of these two software packages is highly recommended.
 See [contact map README](./analyzeChromatinConformation/contactMap/README.md) and [structure visualization README](./analyzeChromatinConformation/visStructure/README.md) for detailed instructions on usage.

-#### Calculate and visualize contact map
+#### Calculate and visualize the contact map

+To quantitatively compare predicted chromatin structures with genome-wide chromosome conformation capture experiments (Hi-C), one needs to first calculate the contact probability map by running the script:

 ```
 ./example/6-calcCMAP.sh
 ```

-The simulated contact map for chromosome 1, GM12878 is calculated by executing this script.
-The core program to calculate the contact map from trajectory files is a FORTRAN code and has been compiled located at [`./src/cmap/FORTRAN/`](./src/cmap/FORTRAN/) with ifort compiler.
-It can also be compiled with gfortran, but have either of these compilers installed beforehand is necessary.
+The [`core program`] (./src/cmap/FORTRAN/cmap.f90) to calculate the contact map from trajectory files is written in FORTRAN, and has been precompiled with ifort compiler.
+One can also modify the script to compile with gfortan if ifort is not available.

 The calculated contact map is located at [`./analyzeChromatinConformation/contactMap/cmap/`](./analyzeChromatinConformation/contactMap/cmap/).
 To visualize the contact map, use the provided [MATLAB script](./analyzeChromatinConformation/contactMap/visContactMap.m).
 See [README](./analyzeChromatinConformation/contactMap/README.md) for more detailed instructions.

 #### Visualize the 3D structure

+To render the predicted chromatin structures in 3D, run the following script:

 ```
 ./example/7-geneVMDScript.sh
 ```

-The VMD script for the visualization of 3D structure for chromosome 1, GM12878 is generated by executing this script.
-The generated script is located at [`./analyzeChromatinConformation/visStructure/`](./analyzeChromatinConformation/visStructure/).
+The scripts produces [`a file written in TCL language`](./analyzeChromatinConformation/visStructure/vmdScript/VMDColor_Gm12878_chr1.vmd) that can be loaded into the software VMD to visualize chromatin structures.
 See [README](./analyzeChromatinConformation/visStructure/README.md) for detailed instruction of visualization steps with VMD.